Non-Interactive Mode

 METALLOPROTEIN = no # Is this a metalloprotein? (yes/no)

-# PDB_FILE = protein.pdb # PDB file (only if METALLOPROTEIN = yes)
+# PDB_FILE = amber.pdb # PDB file (only if METALLOPROTEIN OR METALLONUCLEIC = yes)

 # Force Field Configuration